Noah G. Singer (he/him)

 About Me

-I'm a third-year Ph.D. student in the Computer Science Department at Carnegie Mellon University, where I work on theoretical computer science advised by Ryan O'Donnell and Aayush Jain and supported by an NSF GRFP fellowship.
+I'm a fourth-year Ph.D. student in the Computer Science Department at Carnegie Mellon University, where I work on theoretical computer science advised by Ryan O'Donnell and Aayush Jain.
+I was previously supported by an NSF GRFP fellowship.
 For my CV, see here.

 In Spring 2022, I graduated magna cum laude from Harvard with an A.B. in Computer Science and Math.
 At Harvard, I worked with Madhu Sudan.